eeberhard/aica-api/docs/docs/concepts/05-building-blocks/03-components.md

 callback function at regular intervals.

 This periodic execution is built in to AICA components by default.
-Components have an execution rate defined by a `period` parameter (the time in seconds between execution steps), and automatically publish data attributes and predicates periodically.
+Components have an execution rate defined by a `rate` parameter (the frequency in Hertz for the number of execution steps per second), and automatically publish data attributes and predicates periodically.

 Components can implement specific calculations to occur on step.